IHE/ITI.Finance/input/pagecontent/ITI-YY7.md

 patient
 ```

-The Claims Manager shall also support the following prefixes for
+The Claims Manager SHALL also support the following prefixes for
 the `_lastUpdated` parameter: `gt`, `lt`, `ge`, `le`, `sa`, and `eb`.

 ##### 2:3.YY7.4.1.3 Expected Actions